Research

 fetal programming.

-Greg Dick, Ph.D., Research Associate Professor
+Greg Dick, PhD, Associate Professor

-(Ph.D., Physiology, University of Missouri, 1996) Our research is focused on the potassium
+(PhD, Physiology, University of Missouri, 1996) Our research is focused on the potassium

 channels of coronary artery smooth muscle and how they control blood flow to the heart